-A review committee evaluated the Affordable Housing proposals and made recommendations to the Urban County Executive Committee for discussion and approval at the March 23, 2010 regularly scheduled meeting.
+A review committee evaluated the HOME CHDO Operating and Affordable Housing proposals and made recommendations to the Urban County Executive Committee for discussion and approval at the April 26, 2011 regularly scheduled meeting.

-On February 5, 2010, the CBDO RFP was released to the public and posted on the Washtenaw County Purchasing website.
+On January 28, 2011, the Human Services RFP was released to the public and posted on the Washtenaw County Purchasing and Community Grants websites.

-On February 11, 2010, a mandatory bidders conference for the CBDO RFP was conducted.
-A review committee evaluated the proposals and made recommendations to the Urban County Executive Committee for discussion and approval.
+On February 4, 2011 a mandatory bidders conference for the Human Services RFP was conducted.

+A review committee evaluated the Human Services RFP proposals and made recommendations to the Urban County Executive Committee for discussion and approval at the April 26, 2011 regularly scheduled meeting.
+The recommendations were also submitted to the Ann Arbor City Council for approval at the May 16, 2011 regularly scheduled meeting.

-On April 7, 2010, CD released the draft Annual Action Plan to the public for a 30-day public comment period.
+On April 11, 2011, CD released the draft Annual Action Plan to the public for a 30-day public comment period ending on May 13, 2011.

-On April 27, 2010, the Urban County Executive Committee reviewed and approved the content included in the draft 2010 Annual Action Plan at its regular meeting with the understanding that the final version of the Annual Action Plan will be presented at the regularly scheduled meeting on May 25, 2010.
+On April 26, 2011, the Urban County Executive Committee reviewed and approved the content included in the draft 2011 Annual Action Plan at its regular meeting with the understanding that the final version of the Annual Action Plan will be presented at the regularly scheduled meeting on May 24, 2011.

-On May 5, 2010, the Washtenaw County Board of Commissioners reviewed and approved the draft 2010 Annual Action Plan at its regular Ways and Means meeting and Board of Commissioners meeting.
+On May 4, 2011, the Washtenaw County Board of Commissioners reviewed and approved the draft 2011 Annual Action Plan at its regular Ways and Means meeting and the May 18, 2011 Board of Commissioners meeting.

 ITEM 2.
-PROVIDE A SUMMARY OF CITIZEN COMMENTS OR VIEW ON THE PLAN Office of Community Development staff members recorded the following comments from the three public hearings, and other miscellaneous comments submitted during the development of the plan.
+PROVIDE A SUMMARY OF CITIZEN COMMENTS OR VIEW ON THE PLAN

+Office of Community Development staff members recorded the following comments from the three public hearings, and other miscellaneous comments submitted during the development of the plan.

-Needs Assessment Public Hearing - February 16, 2010
+Needs Assessment Public Hearing - February 22, 2011

-A summary of the public comments from the public hearing at the Ann Arbor City Council are as follows:
+A summary of the public comments from the public hearing at the Urban County Executive Committee meeting are as follows: